hayguen/haveibeenpwned/pwned-passwords/README.txt

 cd srds-tools/pwned-passwords

-* other tools, like sort, sha1sum, od, 7z and wget, are required. install them with:
+* other tools, like sort, sha1sum, awk, od, 7z and wget, are required. install them with:

-sudo apt-get install coreutils wget p7zip-full
+sudo apt-get install coreutils wget gawk p7zip-full

 * download and prepare the password database with